 This decentralised technology results in a monetary system that contrasts significantly with the current centralised global financial landscape.
 Bitcoin’s blockchain is permissionless and decentralised.
 Network participants can enter freely, are responsible for validating transactions, and ensuring the integrity of the network.
-This feat alone should have Bitcoin on every FS executive’s radar.
+This feat alone should have Bitcoin on every Financial Services executive’s radar.

 The integral part of enabling this decentralised process is nodes, of which there are two main types of Bitcoin nodes.
 It is crucial to distinguish between mining nodes (miners) and full nodes.
 These nodes perform separate but harmonious functions for the network:

 Bitcoin nodes reach consensus using a Proof of Work mechanism.
 Put simply, this mechanism requires and incentivises network participants (miners) to expend real effort (fixed costs and energy) to prevent anybody from gaming the system.
 Bitcoin’s incentives make it highly resistant to any changes that could alter, from a technology lens, the integrity of the assets on the blockchain.
 In the way we are describing assets here, we are typically referring to bitcoin (BTC), but the same principles are applicable for any proof-of-work consensus mechanism.